ang-zeyu/infisearch/docs/src/indexer/language.md

     // Any of the languages here
     // https://docs.rs/rust-stemmers/1.2.0/rust_stemmers/enum.Algorithm.html
-    // For example, "english"
+    // Languages other than "english" have not been extensively tested.
+Use with caution!
     "stemmer": "english"
   }
 }
 ```

-It is separated from the ascii tokenizer to reduce binary size (about ~`220KB` savings before gzip).
+If you do not need stemming, use the `ascii` tokenizer, which has a smaller wasm binary.

 ## Chinese Tokenizer

-A basic `chinese` tokenizer based on [jieba-rs](https://github.com/messense/jieba-rs) is also available, although, it hasn't been as extensively tested.
-Use at your own discretion!
+A basic `chinese` tokenizer based on [jieba-rs](https://github.com/messense/jieba-rs) is also available, although, it hasn't been extensively tested.
+Use with caution!

 This tokenizer applies jieba's `cut` method to obtain various tokens, then applies a punctuation filter to these tokens.
 Thereafter, tokens are grouped into sentences.